mtpauly/dotfiles/README.md

 ### Setup Instructions

+- Install the relevant requirements
 - Clone this repo to `$HOME/.dotfiles`
 - Run `symlink.sh`
-- Install the relevant requirements
+- Use `bin/` for any scripts you want added to `$PATH`
+- Use `zshrc_private/` for any environment variables and additional configuration.
+All files in this directory are sourced at the bottom of `.zshrc`

 ### Requirements